xipki/xipki/README.md

 2. Adapt the database configurations ${CONTAINER_ROOT}/xipki/etc/ca/database/{ca|ocsp}-db.properties.
    - If you use database other than MariaDB and MySQL, you need to overwrite the configuration templates from the sub folder.
-   - If you use database other than MariaDB, MySQL and PostgreSQL, you need to get the JDBC drivers and copy it to the container directory for external jars (e.g. `lib` in tomcat, and `lib/ext` in jetty`).
+   - If you use database other than MariaDB, MySQL and PostgreSQL, you need to get the JDBC driver and copy it to the container directory for external jars (e.g. `lib` in tomcat, and `lib/ext` in jetty).

 3. Create new databases configured in Step 2.